kddubey/pretrain-on-test/README.md

 ## Usage

-Reproduce the experiment results by running [`./experiment.sh`](./experiment.sh) on a T4 GPU, which will take roughly 50 hours to finish.
-Batch sizes were set to almost-maximize GPU utilization on a single T4 GPU.
+Reproduce the experiment results by running [`./experiment.sh`](./experiment.sh) on a T4 GPU, which will take 4-6 days to finish.
+Batch sizes were set to safely avoid OOMs, but not too low.

-I ran experiments in parallel using [Google Cloud](https://github.com/kddubey/pretrain-on-test/tree/main/cloud_scripts/gcp).
+I ran experiments in parallel through [Google Cloud](https://github.com/kddubey/pretrain-on-test/tree/main/cloud_scripts/gcp).

 To analyze the accuracy data, see [`analysis/`](./analysis/).